 The Boston Branch NAACP does not provide legal representation, nor do we provide direct programs and services.
 However, we often provide referrals to other organizations and individuals that may provide the assistance needed.
-On Wednesdays, 10:00 a.m. to 4:00 p.m., we conduct INTAKES on complaints, by appointment.
-Please contact Attorney Jawara Griffin, Legal Redress Chair, at email@example.com.
+On Wednesdays, 10:00 a.m. to 1:00 p.m., we conduct in office INTAKES on complaints.
+Please contact Rachael Splaine Rollins, Legal Redress Chair, at email@example.com.

 - Massachusetts Commission Against Discrimination (MCAD) The Massachusetts Commission Against Discrimination is the state’s chief civil rights agency.
 The Commission works to eliminate discrimination on a variety of bases and areas, and strives to advance the civil rights of the people of the Commonwealth through law enforcement, outreach and training.